BOULAKNADEL/100DaysOfALXSE/README.md

 7. Problem   7: [Number Exists in Matrix]
 8. Problem   8: [Intersected Numbers in Matrices]

+---

+## Day 14

+**Date: 26th March, 2024**

+1. Problem   1: [Min/Max Number In Matrix]
+2. Problem   2: [Palindrome Matrix]
+3. Problem   3: [Fibonacci Series]
+4. Problem   4: [Fibonacci Series using Recursion]
+5. Problem   5: [Print First Letter of Each word]
+6. Problem   6: [Toupper First letter of each word]
+7. Problem   7: [Tolower First letter of each word]
+8. Problem   8: [Toupper and Tolower All Letters]
+9. Problem   9: [Read a Char and Invert Case]

 May your code be as sleek as a well-crafted algorithm and as efficient as a finely tuned machine! 🚀